david-fong/okiidoku/cpp/readme.md

 Refer to the [CMake guide](https://cmake.org/cmake/help/latest/guide/importing-exporting/index.html).

-- You can build okiidoku and then import from it's build tree.
+- You can build okiidoku and then import from its build tree.

 - If using [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html), to fetch from this GitHub repo, declare the [`SOURCE_SUBDIR`] option to point to the `cpp` subdirectory of the repo.